gnowledge/gnowledge.github.io/publications.md

 ---

-### A Proposal to Extend Concept Mapping to Concept Lattices for Representing Biology
+### Extending Concept Mapping to Concept Lattices for Representing Biology
 Meena Kharatmal, "A Proposal to Extend Concept Mapping to Concept Lattices for Representing Biology" in Summer School on “Methodology of task design – How to construct exercises for learning”  Technische Universität Dresden, Dresden, Germany , 22 – 27 September 2014.
 [Download PDF file](assets/A-Proposal-to-Extend-Concept-Mapping-to-Concept-Lattices-for-Representing-Biology-2014.pdf)